suckowbiz/dockerside/nfs-hub/README.md

 The drawback of this method is that one has to mount the remote NFS shares having a local user with equal uid/gid as the owner of the files.

-This Dockerfile makes it superfluous to do so by letting the current user see the remote NFS files as his own.
-(Actually the origin user has to be exist on host since Docker passes the uid/username mapping via kernel ;( )
+This Dockerfile makes it superfluous to be logged on as a user with remote uid/gid since ownwership is mapped.

 ## Run